md-naim-hassan-saykat/bapil/reports/BAPIL_White_Paper_v1.md

 * Customer service automation.
 * Data analytics and business intelligence.

-The continued development of innovation ecosystems, incubators, accelerators, and venture financing mechanisms may further support AI-driven entrepreneurship.
+The continued development of innovation ecosystems, incubators, accelerators, and venture financing mechanisms may further support AI-driven entrepreneurship [26, 35, 36].

-### Bangla Language and AI
+## Bangla Language and AI

 One of the most significant opportunities for Bangladesh lies in the development of Bangla-language AI technologies.
 As one of the world’s most widely spoken languages, Bangla presents important opportunities for: